AhnieP/FMCG-Breweries-Market-Profit-Analysis/README.md

 18. Budweiser 2019 regional consumption (for promo decisions)
 19. Country with the highest overall beer consumption
 20. Top Budweiser sales rep in Senegal
 21. Highest Q4 profit in 2019 by country

 ---

-## 📈 Power BI Dashboards
-Three Power BI dashboards were created to visualize:
-- **Territorial Profit Distribution**
-- **Year-on-Year Brand Performance**
-- **Regional and Monthly Consumption Trends**

-*Dashboards created and exported from Power BI Desktop.*

----